giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 - *Major upgrade*: The Major version number is increased.

-**Both patch and minor upgrades** can be rolled out at any time by Giant Swarm without your interaction.
-Currently, this happens in coordination with your administrators and with a notice to your developers.

-When a tenant cluster release with a **new major version** becomes available, we inform you, but leave scheduling of the upgrade to you.
-This gives you the control to decide if and when it is time for you to upgrade, potentially updating workloads first.
-These upgrades are also accompanied or even triggered by Giant Swarm staff, to ensure we have a close eye on the upgrade process and the uptime of your workloads.
+#### Patch upgrade {#patch-upgrade}

+Patches will contain fixes only, something that needs to be done to get rid of a bug and individual patches will be as minimal as possible.
+They are needed to increase the stability of your cluster or fix a CVE and are released based on upstream information and/or learnings through any of our customers.

+#### Minor upgrade {#minor-upgrade}

+In case we are releasing features in a non disruptive way, feature flagged, we will put those in minor releases.
+Those will actually have even less impact than a patch as they will not change anything that is in place if the customer no explicitly enable them.

+#### Major upgrade {#major-upgrade}

+Every few months, likely in synchronization with Kubernetes Upstream Minor Releases, we provide a new major release.
+It includes the new Kubernetes Minor Release, other components by third parties, and any new versions of our software that contain deeper new functionality.
+It means that new developments, like node pools or networking changes, are delivered within a major version.

+As always we provide release notes with all information needed, and especially under this new structure we are working on releasing them for Major Releases early to allow for your preparation.

+#### Considerations {#considerations}

 Once we publish a new major release, we deprecate the oldest major release.
 This means that new clusters with deprecated releases can only be created using `gsctl`.
 Existing clusters, however, are not affected.

 Creating clusters with deprecated releases is generally not recommended.
 Testing tenant cluster upgrades in a separate cluster should be the only use case.

+### Upgrade automation

+**Both patch and minor upgrades** can be rolled out at any time by Giant Swarm without your interaction.
+Currently, we agree beforehand with the customers with time windows will suit for those upgrades in the different environments they have.
+We are working towards creating automation that will manage all the upgrade logic for us letting customers plan maintenance periods and policies to ensure it aligns with the company policies.

+For **new major versions** we instead inform you, but leave scheduling of the upgrade to you.
+This gives you the control to decide if and when it is time for you to upgrade, potentially updating workloads first.
+These upgrades are also accompanied or even triggered by Giant Swarm staff, to ensure we have a close eye on the upgrade process and the uptime of your workloads.

 ### Skipping tenant cluster release